Thuylt185411/English/Cam12/Test2/Part1.md

 **Cambridge Meaning:** Relating to farming or the cultivation of crops.
 **Sentence:** Agricultural development is key to improving food security.
 **Conversation:**
-A – What is your area of expertise in the economy?
+A – What is your area of expertise in the economy
 B – I work in agricultural policy development.

 ---